kaungthant-w/expense-app/CURRENCY_DISPLAY_FIXES.md

    - Add expense in USD
    - Change app currency to MMK
    - Edit the USD expense → Should show MMK currency in edit form
-   - Currency display should have flag + "MMK" with accent styling

 3. **Real-time Updates**:
    - Open edit expense page